 What foods should I start with?

 Okay, so you have determined your baby is ready to start solids.
 Now what?
 How do you begin?
 With what foods?
 And how much?
-Courtney Nassau, M.A., CCC-SLP is a pediatric speech pathologist in Louisville, Kentucky who specializes in infant feeding.
+Courtney Nassau, M.A., CCC-SLP, is a pediatric speech pathologist in Louisville, Kentucky, who specializes in infant feeding.
 She shares: “As with most things in parenting, there is no one way that is best to introduce solids.
 It is perfectly appropriate to start with purées, large pieces of solid table foods, OR a combination of these.”

-There is no one specific food you must start with and the amount eaten is even less important.
+There is no one specific food you must start with, and the amount eaten is even less important.
 You can offer food in puréed form or finger foods as in the “baby-led weaning” approach.
 The order in which foods are introduced (vegetable, fruit, grain, or meat first) is probably less important than the texture and consistency of the food.
 Your goal should be to expose your infant to a wide range of flavors, colors, and textures.
-Babies who consistently try new and different foods are less likely to become picky eaters — and they may get more nutrients, too.
+Babies who consistently try new and different foods are less likely to become picky eaters and may get more nutrients, too.

 What if my child chokes or gags?

 It is normal and expected for a parent to be apprehensive as they get ready to feed their baby solid foods for the first time.
-Relax and don’t approach this stage feeling pressure or with terror!
+Relax, and don’t approach this stage feeling pressure or with terror!
 Your little one can feel that and may become afraid of the foods themselves.
 Remember, this should be fun and not scary!